AlecRust/brevwoo/readme.txt

 * Configuration of when during checkout a customer is added to Brevo
 * Customer name and email attributes included in the created Brevo contact
 * [Transactional attributes](https://help.brevo.com/hc/en-us/articles/10635646979218-Create-and-manage-transactional-attributes) included in the created Brevo contact
-* Useful debug logging added to [Activity Log](https://wordpress.org/plugins/aryo-activity-log/) plugin if installed
+* Optional debug entries added to WooCommerce logs

 This plugin is not affiliated with or endorsed by Brevo.
 It's open source, and contributions are welcome [on GitHub](https://github.com/AlecRust/brevwoo).